OpenCilk/www.opencilk.org/src/doc/tutorials/introduction-to-cilk-programming.md

 date: 2022-07-15T18:13:01.322Z
 image: /img/p-fib-4-trace.png
 ---
-Programming a shared-memory parallel computer using threads tends to be difficult and error-prone.
-One reason is that it can be complicated to dynamically partition the work among the threads so that each thread receives approximately the same load.
-For any but the simplest of applications, the pro- grammer must use complex communication protocols to implement a scheduler that load-balances the work.

-The difficulty of thread programming has led to the creation of task-parallel plat- forms, which provide a layer of software on top of threads to coordinate, schedule, and manage the processors of a multicore.
-Some task-parallel platforms are built as runtime libraries, but others provide full-fledged parallel languages with compiler and runtime support.

-Task-parallel programming allows parallelism to be specified in a “processor-oblivious” fashion, where the programmer identifies what computational tasks may run in parallel but does not indicate which thread or processor performs the task.
-Thus, the programmer is freed from worrying about communication protocols, load balancing, and other vagaries of "do-it-yourself" multicore programming.
-The task-parallel platform contains a scheduler, which automatically load-balances the tasks across the processors, thereby greatly simplifying the programmer’s chore.
-Task-parallel algorithms provide a natural extension to ordinary serial algorithms, allowing performance to be reasoned about mathematically using “work/span analysis.”

-Although the functionality of task-parallel environments is still evolving and increasing, almost all support fork-join parallelism, which is typically embodied in two linguistic features: spawning and parallel loops.
+Parallel programming involves writing instructions that can be executed on different processors simultaneously.
+Compared to serial programming, parallel programming offers opportunities to reduce the resources consumed (e.g., time, storage, energy, etc.), but taking advantage of these opportunities can be too much for developers to manage on their own.

+OpenCilk is a task-parallel platform, which provides a layer of software that coordinates, schedules, and manages the mutiple processors of a parallel program.
+OpenCilk automatically load-balances the tasks of the different processors and achieves performance that is provably close to optimal.

+Using the OpenCilk platform, a developer writes code in Cilk, which extends C and C++ with a just few keywords to support task-parallel programming.
+Cilk specifically supports fork-join parallelism with spawning and parallel loops.

+Let's look an example of spawning.
 Spawning allows a subroutine to be “forked”: executed like a subroutine call, except that the caller can continue to execute while the spawned subroutine computes its result.

-A parallel loop is like an ordinary for loop, except that multiple iterations of the loop can execute at the same time.
+Let's look at an example of a parallel loop.
+A parallel loop is like an ordinary for loop, except that multiple iterations of the loop can execute at the same time.)

-Fork-join parallel algorithms employ spawning and parallel loops to describe parallelism.
-A key aspect of this parallel model, inherited from the task-parallel model but different from the thread model, is that the programmer does not specify which tasks in a computation must run in parallel, only which tasks may run in parallel.
-The underlying runtime system uses threads to load-balance the tasks across the processors.
-This chapter investigates parallel algorithms described in the fork-join model, as well as how the underlying runtime system can schedule task-parallel computations (which include fork-join computations) efficiently.
+With Cilk programming, a programmer uses these keywords to describe parallelism.
+A key aspect of this parallel model is that the programmer does not specify which tasks in a computation *must* run in parallel, only which tasks *may* run in parallel.
+(Behind the scenes, the OpenCilk runtime system uses threads to load-balance the tasks across the processors.)

-Our exploration of parallel programming begins with the problem of computing Fibonacci numbers recursively in parallel.
+We introduce Cilk programming begins with the problem of computing Fibonacci numbers recursively in parallel.
 The $n$th Fibonacci number is the $n$th number (indexed from 0) in the sequence 0, 1, 1, 2, 3, 5, 8, 13, 21,…, where each number is the sum of the previous two.
 We’ll look at a straightforward serial